 Fish assemblages moving through the river-wetland connection passage of four wetlands were sampled to describe the lateral movements of native and invasive fish before, during and after the delivery of the environmental water in 2012-13.
 Sampling was undertaken during six phases of flow delivery (Figure 8) to examine the influence of environmental water (EW) delivery and associated hydrological cues on fish movement to and from wetlands.
-The six flow phases were: (1) High - unregulated high flows; (2) Receding - regulated recession of flow; (3) Rising (EW) - increasing flow associated with the delivery of the environmental water; (4) High (EW) - stable and relatively high flow associated with the delivery of environmental water delivery; and (6) Low - low regulated flow (Figure 8).
+The six flow phases were: (1) High - unregulated high flows; (2) Receding - regulated recession of flow; (3) Rising (EW) - increasing flow associated with the delivery of the environmental water; (4) High (EW) - stable and relatively high flow associated with the delivery of environmental water; (5) Receding (EW) - recession of flow associated with environmental water delivery; and (6) Low - low regulated flow (Figure 8).
 However, no sampling was done at Martins Bend and North Purnong during the High (EW) and Receding (EW) phases due to time constraints.
 As such, data for these two wetlands are not included in this report.